Dmetrikx/computer_vision/README.md

 # YOLOv5 Window Capture and Object Detection

-This repository contains a Python script that captures frames from a specified window, processes them using the YOLOv5 model for object detection, and displays the results in real-time.
+This repository contains a Python script that captures frames from a specified window, processes them using the YOLOv5 model for object detection, and displays the results.
+We use multi-threading to achieve a result closer to real-time than waiting for the model to process a frame before moving on to the next frame.

 ## Requirements